Lamprocapnos: Common names

 Other common names include lyre flower, heart flower, and lady-in-a-bath.

 In China, the plant has the common name of 荷包牡丹 (hébāo mǔdān) meaning "Purse peony", in reference to the resemblance of the individual flowers to an (upside down) hébāo ("propitious pouch" - a type of traditional Chinese "good luck" purse) and of the foliage to that of tree peonies (mǔdān/moutan).

-The Korean common name for the plant, 금낭화 (geum nang hwa) or "Gold bag flower" makes the same comparison between the shape of the flower and that of an old-fashioned drawstring purse as does the Chinese.
+The Korean common name for the plant, 금낭화 (geum nang hwa) or "Gold bag flower", makes the same comparison between the shape of the flower and that of an old-fashioned drawstring purse as does the Chinese.

-Japanese common names for the plant include ケマンソウ (kemansō, derived from the Japanese common name for Corydalis, which is keman) and the quaint and evocative タイツリソウ (taitsurisō or "Sea bream fishing rod") given in recognition of the similarity in appearance of the inflorescence to a number of little fish (specifically the much-loved Japanese food fish, tai, also known as madai) hanging by their tails from a rod, while clasping yet smaller fish in their jaws.
+Japanese common names for the plant include ケマンソウ (kemansō, derived from the Japanese common name for Corydalis, which is keman) and タイツリソウ (taitsurisō or "Sea bream fishing rod") given in recognition of the similarity in appearance of the inflorescence to a number of little fish (specifically the much-loved Japanese food fish, tai, also known as madai) hanging by their tails from a rod, while clasping yet smaller fish in their jaws.

 Both the Chinese and Korean purse and the Japanese sea bream referenced in names for Lamprocapnos are not only considered auspicious, but also associated specifically with the New Year celebrations of their respective countries.